Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 7. Learn how to care for your twins at home

-Perhaps the biggest hurdle for any twin mom to wrap her head around is exactly how to take care of the twins once they’re home.
+Perhaps the biggest hurdle for any twin mama to wrap her head around is exactly how to take care of the twins once they’re home.

-Hearing news about twins can throw any mom for a loop, which makes preparing for them so important.
+Hearing news about twins can throw any parent for a loop, which makes preparing for them so important.

 Start by giving your emotions time to settle, including learning as much as you can about twins to ease your anxieties.
 Next, prepare your older child for life with twins and encourage self-sufficiency and independence.